kilroybot/kilroy-face-debug/kilroy_face_debug/docs/docs/features/processors.md

 # Processors

-Processors are a way to handle different types of post.
+Processors are a way to handle different types of posts.
 They are able to convert between internal and external representations of posts.